GoogleCloudPlatform/ml-testing-accelerators/doc/tutorials/basic/README.md

 ## Creating a simple test without accelerators

 We'll start by creating a simple test that runs the example MNIST model from the TensorFlow Model garden on CPU.
+The workflow first pulls a Docker image containing TensorFlow, then specifies the setup and test commands in JSonnet, which tell the GKE cluster what commands to run in the TensorFlow container.
+In practice, the test command would be some test script in your repository.
+From there, the results of your runs can be viewed through `kubectl` or [Cloud Logging](https://cloud.google.com/logging).

 See the file `mnist-cpu.jsonnet`:

 ```jsonnet
 local base = import 'templates/base.libsonnet';